Unboxed-Software/jito-restaking-test-validator/README.md

 Comprehensive setup script that:

 - Validates environment prerequisites
-- Generates Solana and BN254 keypairs for all components
+- Generates Solana keypairs for all components
 - Initializes NCN with proper configuration
 - Creates and initializes 3 operators
 - Sets up SPL token and vault